osj

 Security engineer.
 Cloud focused.
 Still mostly just curious.

 I work in cloud security during the day.
-Outside work, I usually end up pulling apart phishing kits, tracing delivery chains, mapping infrastructure, and writing down what the thread turns into.
+Outside work, I usually end up digging through software supply chain weirdness, tracing package behavior, mapping infrastructure, and writing down what the thread turns into.

 This is where I keep the stuff I’m digging into: investigations, small tools, notes, and the occasional sample that’s too interesting to leave alone.